GordonsToolsBlog is reader-supported. When you buy through our links, we may earn a commission at no cost to you.

 We made comparisons from the vast amount of masking tapes available and have highlighted our best picks.
 These tapes serve various needs.
 Hang tight and let’s get started.

-The Best Painters Tape Reviews
+Recommended Painters Tape

 1. Scotch #2093 – Multi-Surface Painter’s Tape